dpc-sdp/ripple/docs/content/design-system/5.components/results-listing.md

 ---
 title: Results listing
-description: Display a list of results to users displaying key information related to the search.
+description: The Results listing component shows a list of search result items, with each item displaying key information relevant to that search.
 layout: page
 label: Core